neelkamal0310/fexplorer/README.md

 This program starts a local server which can be visited from the browser to access the files on which the server is running.
 This program can run on servers, home computer or a RaspberryPi and grants access their files anywhere in the Internet.

-It features an in-built text editor and can open any content(PDFs, Videos, Music) as long as the browser can open it.
+It features an in-built text viewer and by default will open any file that can be opened as text.
+ALso it can open any other content(pdfs, videos, audios) as long as the browser can open it.
 Most modern browsers often come with a video player, music player and a pdf reader, so no external dependencies are required.
 Files can also be downloaded from the web UI directrly or streamed using your favourite player. .

 # Pre-requisites